-My Top 3 Takeaways from the 2024 Outlook
+My Top 3 Takeaways from the Morningstar 2024 Outlook

-The Key is a Robust Portfolio:

-Some of our favoured opportunities including banks and emerging markets-can be cyclical.
+The Key is a Robust Portfolio Some of our favoured opportunities including banks and emerging markets - can be cyclical.
 We size these exposures carefully and add offsets to create more robust outcomes.

-Say Yes to Bonds: We like longerterm bonds more than have in a decade, but we are prepared for surprises, which is why shortduration bonds still factor into our portfolio construction.
+Say Yes to Bonds: We like longerterm bonds more than have in a decade, but we are prepared for surprises, which is why alternatives and short-duration bonds still factor into our portfolio construction.